-Another 31 Auckland measles cases, total soars to 616 in region
+Measles alert: Travellers from Los Angeles to Auckland, total 616 cases in region

+Passengers on the flight who start to feel unwell should phone their doctor or call Healthline on 0800 611 116 for advice.

+"If you feel unwell, please don't just turn up.
+It is important to call first, because measles is highly infectious and you could infect others in the waiting room," Poynter said.

-Another 31 Aucklanders have been infected with measles in the past 48 hours, with fears looming that New Zealand is verging closer to losing its World Health Organization (WHO) "elimination" status.
+This comes as another 31 Aucklanders have been infected with measles in the past 48 hours, with fears looming that New Zealand is verging closer to losing its World Health Organization (WHO) "elimination" status.

 The total number of confirmed cases of the highly infectious, and potentially deadly, disease in Auckland has jumped to 616 today, of which 423 have been in South Auckland.